St. Scholastica's Academy, Pampanga: History

 Due to the short number of 8th grade students in the school year 2015–2016, the number of 8th grade sections were reduced to 6.
+In school year 2023-2024, the sections are increased to 7 again.

 In the school year 2017–2018, St. Elizabeth was removed due to depleted number of students in Grade 11 and only St. Amalberga is the pure STEM stranded section while the other four sections in Grade 12 are mixed STEM and ABM sections.

 In the school year 2016–2017, the school planned to expand its offered tracks in senior high school in the proceeding school year and as promised, for the next school year, General Academics (GA) and Humanities and Social Sciences (HUMSS) are now added for the senior high school.